MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ### Change color schema

-The following steps assume you've already completed the installation steps.
+The following steps assume you have already completed the installation steps.

 Perform the following steps: